 For the Salad

-- Romaine lettuce: A classic Cobb Salad ingredient, but any type of lettuce, mixed greens or green leaf are solid options.
+- Romaine lettuce: The classic Cobb base, but any lettuce, mixed greens, or green leaf works.

 How to Make CHicken Cobb Salad